RustyTheDalek/races/README.md

 1. Exporting a track
 2. Importing a track
-3. Approving a request for a role
-4. Denying a request for a role
-5. Removing one or all roles of a player
-6. Updating raceData.json from an old format to the current format
+3. Updating raceData.json from an old format to the current format
-7. Updating a track from an old format to the current format
+4. Updating a track from an old format to the current format
-8. Saving a track
+5. Saving a track
-9. Overwriting a track
+6. Overwriting a track
-10. Deleting a track
+7. Deleting a track
-11. Saving a vehicle list
+8. Saving a vehicle list
-12. Overwriting a vehicle list
+9. Overwriting a vehicle list
-13. Deleting a vehicle list
+10. Deleting a vehicle list

 SCREENSHOTS
 -----------